Foreign Exchange Disclosures

-Deutsche Bank AG (acting through its various branches and its affiliates, “Deutsche Bank”) would like to highlight certain matters relating to Deutsche Bank’s role in foreign exchange (“FX”) and precious metals (“PM”) markets.
-This document sets out our standard business practices and terms and conditions of dealing with our FX and PM customers and establishes the basis on which we can provide our customers with pricing and execution of their trade requests.
+Deutsche Bank AG (acting through its various branches and its affiliates, “Deutsche Bank”) would like to highlight certain matters relating to Deutsche Bank’s role in foreign exchange (“FX”), precious metals (“PM”) and base metals (“BM”, and together BM and PM are “metals”) markets.
+This document sets out our standard business practices and terms and conditions of dealing with our FX and metals customers and establishes the basis on which we can provide our customers with pricing and execution of their trade requests.

 Deutsche Bank’s Role in Relation to its Customers

 Deutsche Bank acts as principal for FX and/or metals transactions, in an arm’s-length role in relation to its customers, and does not act as agent, fiduciary or in any advisory capacity for any transaction, except as expressly agreed in writing beforehand.
 Each customer (or its agent) should independently evaluate for the benefit of the customer the appropriateness of a transaction.
 This evaluation should include, among other things, the transaction’s terms and conditions and take into account the customer’s objectives and circumstances.

 Other Roles and Interests

 Acting in a capacity which is separate to its role as principal for FX and/or metals transactions, Deutsche Bank may enter into other transactions with a customer, provide finance to a customer, act as a customer’s agent, advise a customer on a transaction, or enter into transactions or perform such roles for third parties in transactions in relation to which a customer is a party (“Other Transactions”).
 When acting in such a capacity Deutsche Bank’s role as principal in relation to such FX and/or metals transactions with a customer, as set out above, is unaffected.